maxmurdoch/flock/src/pages/index.md

   title: 'Built for drone pilots, with drone pilots'
 kindOfPilot:
   description: >-
-    We’re doing things a little differently.
-Our two options let you completely customise your insurance based on your needs.
+    We’re doing things differently.
+Our two flexible options let you completely customise your insurance.
 Stick with one policy, or mix and match throughout the year.
   products:
     - icon: images/uploads/commercial-pilot.svg
       link: /insurance/commercial